brotoo25/firestore-livedata/README.md

 }
  ```

-#### Functions available for FireStore - Collections, Documents and Query.
+#### Functions available for FireStore - Collections, Documents and Queries.

 ## Next steps